 Albert P. Delacorte ’35 helped endow scholarships for minority students through Princeton’s pooled income fund.

 Princeton’s pooled income funds invest contributions from a number of donors and make lifetime, quarterly payments to beneficiaries based on their share of the income earned by the fund.
-Donors may designate up to two beneficiaries -- spouses, for example, or children and grandchildren -- and Princeton eventually receives the remaining share.
+Donors may designate up to two beneficiaries (for instance, a spouse, children, or grandchildren); Princeton eventually receives the remaining share.

-Princeton’s pool is overseen by some of the same talented investment professionals who manage the University's endowment.
 Joining a pooled fund requires a minimum gift of $25,000.
-After that, donors may add $1,000 or more as often as they wish.
+Following that initial gift, donors may add $1,000 or more as often as they wish.

-- Provides lifetime income to yourself and/or another beneficiary.
+- Provides lifetime income to you and/or another beneficiary.

-- You can donate your highly appreciated securities without incurring capital gains tax.
+- You can donate your appreciated securities without incurring capital gains tax.

-- Assets contributed are removed from your taxable estate, unless beneficiaries other than you and your spouse are involved.
+- The assets contributed are removed from your taxable estate, unless you name beneficiaries other than you or your spouse.

-Princeton offers two pooled income funds for new donors, each with a separate investment goal.
+Princeton offers two pooled income funds, each with a separate investment goal.

-- Income Fund: Invests primarily in bonds.
-Objective is to provide high current income.
+- Income Fund: This fund invests primarily in bonds; its objective is to provide high current income

-- Tiger Fund: Invests primarily in stocks.
-Objective is to provide long-term growth in unit value resulting in higher income over the long term.
+- Tiger Fund: This fund invests primarily in stocks; its objective is to provide long-term growth resulting in higher income over the long term.